 If you don’t have a well-assorted home library, don’t stress.
 You will find a lot of books in ebook/pdf format online for free.
 Among them are many classic reads for Muslims, e.g. the stories of the Prophets by Ibn Kathir.

-Now you have prepared spiritually you are ready to get into planning and goal-setting for Ramadan 2017.
+Now that you have prepared spiritually you are ready to get into planning and goal-setting for this year’s Ramadan.
 Create a vision of what you want to accomplish.
 Set a theme to focus on if you want to.
-(My theme for this year is gratitude.)
 Plan what you want to achieve in Ramadan, what you want to do more, or stop doing, create a reading schedule or plan a family gathering.
 Use Ramadan or the celebration of Eid al-Fitr at the end of Ramadan to invite neighbours and friends to your home.
 Think of presents for your children.

 Print out a free daily planner to create the perfect Ramadan day and try to stick to it.
 If it’s more convenient create a weekly schedule especially for Ramadan.
 There are many free out there and I LOVE the ones by Eliza Ellis, e.g. free Irma Weekly Planners or free Daily Planners that come in 6 colors and different layouts.
 Some layouts include a to-do-list or habit tracker.
 Great for Ramadan if you ask me!